Modern Slavery Statement

 6.3.
 Supplier relationships

-Kettle Foods’ Head of Procurement and its Head of Agriculture are responsible for supplier relationships.
+Kettle Foods’ Procurement Director and its Head of Agriculture are responsible for supplier relationships.
 If there are concerns over performance, these individuals will decide whether to continue to do business with the relevant supplier and take any further appropriate action which may include (but is not limited to) the following:

 • reporting concerns to the appropriate authorities;